QUESTIONS & ANSWERS – 2020 ANNUAL AWARDS FOR EXCELLENCE

 Q: Are entries allowed that were commissioned/used for advertorials, sponsored features or native content

 A: In most cases, no. Articles in special supplements or advertorials commissioned by a tourism-related group, even if arranged directly via the media channel, will not be eligible as they can be perceived to be “influenced” by the commissioning body.
 The only exception would be an article commissioned by a media outlet that appears in a section that subsequent to the commissioning attracts advertising by the destination/product involved.
-This would need to made clear upon entry so the Awards Sub-committee can make a judgement.
+This would need to be made clear upon entry so the Awards Committee can make a judgement.
 The key point is that the articles (or photographs) were not produced specifically for an advertorial/sponsored supplement.
 Note, the subject of producing articles for native content whereby the writer/photographer is not influenced or edited in any way by the sponsoring party is worthy of discussion at a future ASTW AGM as native content is becoming more prevalent and doesn’t always involve ‘prescriptive’ submissions, but for the 2020 awards, submissions made specifically for sponsored sections will not be allowed.

 Q: Entrants to writing/photographic categories need to have been paid by the commissioning media for their articles/photos – how will that be enforced?